martin-ueding/vigilant-crypto-snatch/docs/configuration.md

 trading_agreement=agree
 ```

 Then on the website create an API key which has the permission to trade.
 You will have an API key and an associated secret.
-In the file `~/.config/clikraken/settings.ini` you have two lines, the first will be API key and the second will be the secret, like this:
+In the file `~/.config/clikraken/kraken.key` you must have two lines, the first will be API key and the second will be the secret, like this:

 ```
 APIKEY